 Similarly, if the order service writes to the order table and simultaneously sends an HTTP request to the inventory service to update inventory levels, what if the inventory service is down?
 This creates another point of temporal coupling, where the success of the order placement is dependent on the availability of the inventory service.
 If the inventory service fails to respond, it could lead to inconsistent states between the order and inventory systems.

-Can we solve this issue using Outbox Pattern?
-Answer is Yes, lets learn about it
+Can we solve this dual write issue by using Outbox Pattern?
+Answer is Yes, lets learn about it in details.

 What is outbox pattern?